athertahir/deep-learning-time-series-forecasting/chapter_20/Lab18.md

 input for theConvLSTM2Dwould therefore be:[n, 2, 1, 7, 1].
 Or:

-ˆ Samples:n, for the number of examples in the training dataset.
+- Samples:n, for the number of examples in the training dataset.

-ˆ Time: 2, for the two subsequences that we split a window of 14 days into.
+- Time: 2, for the two subsequences that we split a window of 14 days into.

-ˆ Rows: 1, for the one-dimensional shape of each subsequence.
+- Rows: 1, for the one-dimensional shape of each subsequence.

-ˆ Columns: 7, for the seven days in each subsequence.
+- Columns: 7, for the seven days in each subsequence.

-ˆ Channels: 1, for the single feature that we are working with as input.
+- Channels: 1, for the single feature that we are working with as input.

     You can explore other configurations, such as providing 21 days of input split into three